You've Got It: Critical reception

-Sian Pattenden from Smash Hits wrote, "This is another smoochy ballad all about lurve and that sort of stuff.
+Siân Pattenden from Smash Hits wrote, "This is another smoochy ballad all about lurve and that sort of stuff.
 The Red seem to have found their "niche" and are not afraid of repeating their winning formula with every other single released so, consequently, this isn't very adventurous.
 The guitars on this one are "sensitive" and Mick does sing with more reserve than usual, but try as he might, he sounds about as sensitive as a gravel mouthwash.
 Having said that, this could be a very big hit."